LarryNaaa/Technical-Summary/JWT.md

 ```

 #### Entity Class
-Before we start secure our application, the first step is to allow users to register themselves.
+Before we start secure our application, we should allow users to register themselves.
 So first we create a new entity class called `User`, which implements `UserDetails`:
 ```java
 package com.jinyu.ppmtool.domain;